wp-plugins/flexytalk-widget/readme.txt

 * Chat distributed among operators in round-robin fashion

 * Chat Transfer between agents

+* Send chat transcript to visitor

+* Send chat transcript to admin

 * Manage your availability - Lets you be OFFLINE when your IM  status is AWAY or BUSY